banago/PHPloy/readme.md

     ; relative to the deployment path
     purge[] = "cache/"

+Note that it will delete nested folders only one level deep (won't delete nested *sub*folders).
+E.g.:
+    cache/
+        a/                        <- will be deleted some_file             <- will be deleted

+        b/                        <- will not be deleted
+            c/                    <- will not be deleted
+                some_other_file   <- will not be deleted
 ## Hooks

 PHPloy allows you to execute commands before and after the deployment.
 For example you can use `wget`  call a script on my server to execute a `composer update`.